-Vivienne is a Board Member, Treasurer, and CEO with over twelve years’ board level experience across public, commercial and not for profit sectors with particular experience in banking and finance industries in the APAC region.
+Vivienne is a Chair, Board Member, Treasurer, and CEO with over 10 year’s board level experience across public, commercial and non-profit sectors with in-depth experience in global finance and technology industries.

-Vivienne has a MBA degree from AGSM.
-She is also a GAICD member and a qualified CPA.
+Vivienne holds a MBA degree from AGSM.
+She is also a GAICD member and a Fellow CPA.